maiconrocha/amazon-ecs-configmaps-example/README.md

-Finally, depending on the networking configuration of your VPC, if you have used a public subnet when deploying the Task, with a Rule on the Security Group allowing access to port 80 from your IP, you should be able to browse to the nginx Task and see your static content.
+Finally, depending on the networking configuration of your VPC, if you have used a public subnet when deploying the Task, with a Rule on the Security Group allowing access to port 80 from your IP, you should be able to browse to the apache Task and see your static content.

 !["Architecture"](images/homepage.png)